 I am a 41-year old male who has suffered from excessive underarm sweat for over 20 years.
 But if you know me, you probably never knew this was a problem with which I suffered.
 But that’s only because I put in a lot of work to disguise, cover, or otherwise hide my sweat.

-I had essentially resolved to live my life just “dealing with” my sweat until my wife (disclaimer: she co-owns Franklin Dermatology Group) came home talking about a new procedure called miraDry.
+I had essentially resolved to live my life just “dealing with” my sweat until I heard about a new procedure called miraDry.
 It promised:

 - Immediate & dramatic (82%) reduction in underarm sweat

 - No more wet armpits or stained shirts

 - 80% of people only need one treatment

 - Secondary benefits include reduction of odor & armpit hair (which helps reduce underarm sweat even more)